 - Make a personal motto

-Then create a motto, this motto will encompass what you want to reach, and will be repeated by you as often as you can throughout the day… Forever.
+This motto will encompass what you want to reach and will be repeated by you as often as you can throughout the day… Forever.

 Or, until you don’t need it anymore and you pick a new goal.

 It’s probably going to sound dumb and childish, but that’s ok, it’s just for you.

 I was just humiliated in an indoor track workout.
 I saw 10 guys pass me and finish a full 10 seconds in front of me in a 400m sprint.
 The same week, I failed at a wrestling competition and washed out in the first round and when I got off the mat, I was told: “It looks like you could use some strength”.
 That day, I decided to make a change.